 Not to be confused with the Cincinnati & Eastern Railroad, predecessor to the Norfolk & Western's Peavine route that also had a branch to New Richmond, this was the first IR&T line placed under construction on September 15, 1900 and completed on October 12, 1902.
 While the terminus in New Richmond was the ultimate goal from the beginning, establishing service to Coney Island was of the utmost importance.
 By this time the city of Cincinnati was constructing their new waterworks in California, and the CG&P was building an extension of its spur to the waterworks into California and Coney Island as well.
 Both companies were eager to get in on this lucrative traffic.

 The Cincinnati & Eastern division connected with the East End car line of the street railway at Donham Avenue.
-The city built a viaduct over the Pennsylvania/Little Miami Railroad tracks at this location using a gauntlet track that eliminated the need for switches, but it only allowed cars to pass in one direction at a time.
+The city built a single track viaduct over the Pennsylvania/Little Miami Railroad tracks at this location using a gauntlet track that eliminated the need for switches, but it only allowed cars to pass in one direction at a time.
 The CG&P would also use the Donham Avenue Viaduct until the railroad was raised above street level in 1916/1917 allowing new connections to be built at Stanley Avenue.
 Due to expected heavy traffic to and from Coney Island, along with plans for the new Suburban division to branch off at Sutton at the entrance to Coney Island, the IR&T was built with a double-track main line from Donham Avenue out to Sutton.
-This made the single-track viaduct an operational bottleneck.
-The track was in the middle of Kellogg until after the crossing of the Little Miami River.
+This made the single track viaduct an operational bottleneck since cars from both companies in both directions had to stop for fare inspectors to count passengers, to wait for streetcars to pass, and potentially also to check in with the dispatcher.
+After coming off the viaduct the tracks were in the middle of Kellogg until after the crossing of the Little Miami River.
 At a sharp bend in the road, the tracks the moved off the roadway to the east side, and they stayed there until approximately Rhodes Street in California, where they then moved back to the middle.
-The carbarn was located a few hundred feet west of Sutton with several tracks.
+The carbarn was located a few hundred feet west of Sutton with several tracks entering the property.
 There was a jumble of tracks at Sutton itself as well, with a double track spur into Coney Island, which had a loop near the end of the entrance road, where it makes a sharp turn today.
 A double track turned up Sutton for the suburban division and then merged to a single track for the climb up the hill.
 The single track main line continued east on Kellogg, with a couple of spurs into the power house property.

 Photographs from California & New Richmond